florimondmanca/www/content/articles/2018/07/a-practical-usage-of-chainmap-in-python.md

 Actually, another task where ChainMap shines is at **maintaining a chain of defaults**.

-We'll take the example of a command line application to illustrate what this means.
+We'll take the example of a command-line application to illustrate what this means.

 ## Example: CLI configuration

-Let's face it, managing configuration of command lines applications can be difficult.
+Let's face it, managing the configuration of command lines applications can be difficult.

-Configuration is drawn from multiple sources: command line arguments, environment variables, local files, etc.
+The configuration is drawn from multiple sources: command-line arguments, environment variables, local files, etc.

 We generally implement a notion of **priority**: if `A` and `B` both define parameter `P`, `A`'s value for `P` will be used because it has priority over `B`.

-For example, we may want to use command line arguments over environment variables if the former were passed.
+For example, we may want to use command-line arguments over environment variables if the former were passed.

-How can we easily manage priority of configuration sources?
+How can we easily manage the priority of configuration sources?

 One answer would be to store all configuration sources in a ChainMap.

 Because **a lookup in a ChainMap is performed on each underlying mapping successively** (in the order they were passed to the constructor), we can easily achieve the prioritization we were looking for.

-Below is a simple command line application.
-There, a `debug` parameter is drawn from either command line arguments, environment variables or hard-coded defaults:
+Below is a simple command-line application.
+There, a `debug` parameter is drawn from either command-line arguments, environment variables or hard-coded defaults:

 ```python
 # cli.py